History of Rice

 also brought rice with them.
 By the 1700s a lot of farmers were growing

-rice in North and South Carolina.
+rice in North and South Carolina and exporting it to Europe (mainly to Germany, but also to Spain and Portugal).
 Rice fields helped to spread malaria in North America too.

-After the Civil War, in the late 1800s, people also began to grow rice across the rest of the South, especially in Louisiana and Mississippi, and parts of Texas and California.
+After the Civil War, in the late 1800s, with their slaves free, the rich planters gave up growing rice in the Carolinas, but other people began to grow rice across the rest of the South, especially in Louisiana and Mississippi, and parts of Texas and California.
 But most people in Europe and North America continued to eat more bread and noodles than rice, and most people in South America continued to eat more corn, and it was people in southern Asia and southern Africa who ate most of the rice.

 People usually cook rice by boiling or steaming it to make it soft.
 You can eat rice plain, or with a sauce of vegetables or meat or fish, or sweetened and baked into rice pudding.
 Or you can crush rice into a powder and use it to make rice noodles.
 Rice is a good source of carbohydrates (energy).